 Regional cooperation

-There are three key recommendations to foster Gabon’s development.
-While the prospects of establishing a more democratic political system appear unlikely, Gabon should strategically utilize its revenues from natural resources, diversify its economy, and reevaluate its foreign relations with a focus on France.
+There are four principal recommendations to advance Gabon’s development.
+While the prospects for establishing a more democratic political system appear possible, given the chance for fair and free elections in 2025, Gabon should strategically use its revenues from natural resources to diversify its economy and re-evaluate its international relations with great powers.

-- Also, the country’s foreign relations remain critical to both economic growth and democratization.
-Unless Gabon chooses its partners wisely, efforts aimed at achieving transformation may instead strengthen dynastic rule and crony capitalism.
-Gabon has long been influenced by enduring French interests, remaining intertwined with its former colonial metropole.
-The Bongo clan came to power with French assistance and accumulated over 40 mansions in France (according to the last count provided by investigators for the “ill-gotten-gains” scandal).
-France controls Gabon’s monetary policy through the CFA franc.
-Additionally, France maintains several hundred special forces troops that are stationed at Camp Charles de Gaulle near Libreville’s international airport.
+In addition, the country’s international relations remain critical to both economic growth and democratization.
+Gabon functioned for a long time as a neocolonial enclave of enduring French interests, maintaining close ties with its former colonial metropole.
+Although it has attempted to diversify its dependencies toward emerging economies in East Asia, especially Singapore and China, France still controls Gabon’s monetary policy through the Central African CFA franc.
+Furthermore, France maintains several hundred special forces personnel stationed at Camp Charles de Gaulle, near Libreville’s international airport.
 French cooperation agents play a significant role in providing technical assistance.
 French is the official language and the primary medium of education in the country, fostering an educated elite with a Francophone worldview.
-French businesses have traditionally held a dominant presence in Gabon, aided by an active commercial service in Paris and thousands of French expatriates who live and work in the country.
+French businesses have traditionally maintained a dominant presence in Gabon, supported by an active commercial service in Paris, and thousands of French expatriates who live and work in the country.
 The largest foreign corporations operating in Gabon tend to be French.
-Diplomatic relations with France are maintained through the ministries of foreign affairs and defense, as well as the Elysée.
-Gabon regularly participates in Franco-African summits of heads of state, the large cultural International Organization of Francophonie, and provides strategic support for France’s policy in Africa, including military interventions.
+Diplomatic relations with France are managed through the ministries of foreign affairs and defense, as well as the Élysée.
+Gabon regularly participates in Franco-African summits of heads of state and the large cultural International Organization of Francophonie, and provides strategic support for France’s policy in Africa, including military interventions.